 The Pennsylvania Bar Foundation’s Louis J. Goffman Awards program seeks to recognize and honor an individual and an organization whose commitments to pro bono have enhanced the delivery of legal services to Pennsylvania’s poor or disadvantaged, making a critical difference in the lives of those in need of legal representation.
 The recipients’ donations of time, talent and expertise serve as a model to be emulated by other legal professionals and organizations and since 1989, the Louis J. Goffman Awards have recognized and rewarded these exceptional people and organizations.

-The 2021 Louis J. Goffman Award will be presented in May during the Pennsylvania Bar Association’s Annual Meeting scheduled for May 20, 2021 at the Lancaster Marriott at Penn Square in Lancaster, PA.
+The 2021 Louis J. Goffman Award will be presented in May during the Pennsylvania Bar Association’s virtual Annual Meeting scheduled for May 20, 2021.
 Each recipient is presented with a commemorative plaque and a monetary contribution.

 Any Pennsylvania-based individual or organization involved in the provision of volunteer legal services is eligible.
 This includes large and small firms, corporate law departments, government attorney offices, county bar associations, law schools and other legal services entities whose members, either collectively or individually, have demonstrated excellence in one or more of the following categories over the past year: